dadrus/heimdall/DockerHub-README.md

 ## Background

-Heimdall is inspired by the ZeroTrust idea and also by [Ory's OAthkeeper](https://www.ory.sh/docs/oathkeeper).
-Some experience with the latter and my inability to update it to include the desired functionality and behavior was Heimdall's born hour.
+Heimdall is inspired by the ZeroTrust idea and tries to adopt it to some extent to web applications.

 ## Heimdall's Promise